thingsboard/thingsboard.github.io/docs/pe/edge/user-guide/integrations/udp.md

 ## Send downlink message

 Now let's check downlink functionality.

+Now we'll need to send again message to UDP integration to see downlink response.
+Please use the same command that was used before, but replace parameter **q1** to **q120**.
+With these changes **nc** utility will wait 120 seconds for downlink message.
+Additionally, please remove **w1** parameter.

-Let's add **firmware** shared attribute:
+After you'll send uplink command, you have **120 seconds** to add **firmware** shared attribute:

 {% include images-gallery.html imageCollection="addSharedAttribute" %}

 To make sure that downlink message sent to integration you can check 'Events' tab of integration:

 {% include images-gallery.html imageCollection="downlinkMessage" %}

-Now we'll need to send again message to UDP integration and see downlink response.
-Please use the same command that was used before.

 An example of sent message and a response from ThingsBoard Edge in the terminal: